mamba-org/micromamba-docker/README.md

 ```

 Finally, you can mess with the `PATH` at build-time to approximate an activated
-environment, but this may not work for all cases:
+environment during `docker exec`, but this may not work for all cases:

 ```Dockerfile
 ENV PATH "$MAMBA_ROOT_PREFIX/bin:$PATH"